juferafo/UDE-data-lake/README.md

 # UDE-data-lake

 Data Lakes are widely used by organizations as part of their infrastructure to host both structured (tabular format data like CSVs or JSONS) and non-structured (images, videos, etc...) information.
-In recent times many companies choose the cloud as the platform where the Data Lake will be maintained since cloud providers (Google, Microsoft or Amazon) offer services to store objects (blobs) in a long-term fashion, with high data availability, fully managed security, high performance, scalability and different storage types for hot/cold data.
-These features are important to the end user since it makes possible to create a Data Lake with enough resources to suit the needs of the company or, in other words, the problem of under- or over-provissioning of resources is avoided.
+In recent times many companies choose the cloud as the platform where the Data Lake will be maintained since cloud providers (Google, Microsoft, or Amazon) offer services to store objects (blobs) in a long-term fashion, with high data availability, fully managed security, high performance, scalability and different storage types for hot/cold data.
+These features are important to the end user since it makes possible to create a Data Lake with enough resources to suit the needs of the company or, in other words, the problem of under- or over-provisioning of resources is avoided.

-In the use-case presented here a Data Lake will be build on top of [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card) and a data pipeline will be used to ingest data on the Data Lake.
+In the use-case presented here a Data Lake will be built on top of [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card) and a data pipeline will be used to ingest data on the Data Lake.
 To this end, we will work with two sets of data: the song and log datasets.
 With the information contained in these datasets we can retrieve valuable insights on the customer's usage of a music app like, for example, what is the top 10 songs played this week? or, how long do customers make use of the paid tier subscription?

 In [this repository](https://github.com/juferafo/UDE-redshift) we explored the same scenario but using a Data Warehouse instead of a Data Lake.
 This is a valid alternative to the work presented here as we are working with tabular data.
-Nowadays, the usage of Data Lakes is gaining popularity due to the posibility of storing both structured and un-structured data and fast integration with other cloud services and APIs.
+Nowadays, the usage of Data Lakes is gaining popularity due to the possibility of storing both structured and un-structured data and fast integration with other cloud services and APIs.

 ## Project datasets